jgmn/data_processing/Readme.txt

 - scipy
 - shapely
 I strongly recommend you use Anaconda Distribution to avoid errors in the installation of libraries.
-I know what I telling you friend.
+I know what I'm telling you friend.

 Finally, data_processing program generates 3 json files:
 * puntos_de_interes.json: Contains each Valencia's points of interest with population, traffic, tweets and time data.